 The cave is found registered in the Parque Natural do Pico (Pico’s Natural Park).

-Discovered in 1990, it is the biggest lava tunnel known in the Azores and in Portugal (about 5.150 meters of longitude) and one of the ten biggest of the world.
+Discovered in 1990, it is the biggest lava tunnel known in the Azores and in Portugal (about 5.150 meters in length) and one of the ten biggest in the world.

-It’s estimated that it had been formed around 1500 years ago, during an eruption originated in Cabeço Bravo.
+It’s estimated to have formed around 1500 years ago, during an eruption originating in Cabeço Bravo.

-The main tunnel of the cave is developed along 4 480 meters and it’s for the most part of large dimensions, reaching heights of the order of 15 meters.
+The main tunnel of the cave is developed over 4,480 meters and is for the most part of large dimensions, reaching heights of the order of 15 meters.

-There exists a whole medley of secondary tunnels, sides and upper, which dimensions are more reduced and present very diversified and distinct geological structures amongst themselves.
+There exists a whole medley of secondary tunnels, sides, and upper levels, whose dimensions are more reduced and which present very diverse and distinct geological structures amongst themselves.

-Along its extention, this cave presents a total unevenness around 200 meters, having an inclination rather softer in the SE section, contrary to what happens in some sectors to the NW, where the biggest inclinations occur.
+Along its extension, this cave presents a total unevenness of around 200 meters, with a rather softer inclination in the SE section, in contrast to the NW sectors, where the greatest inclinations occur.

 How to visit?

-The beginning of the project for the requalification of the Gruta das Torres took place in the year 2000.
-The Regional Secretary of the Environment created new infrastructures that allow a better access to the place and with better security.
-This project improved yet the accessibility in the interior of the cave, created a Visitor’s Center and some other annex buildings.
+The project to requalify the Gruta das Torres began in 2000.
+The Regional Secretary of the Environment created new infrastructure that provides better access to the place and greater security.
+This project improved accessibility within the cave, created a Visitor’s Center, and built additional annex buildings.

-In 2004 a protocole of cooperation was signed, between the Azores’ Regional Government and the association “Os montanheiros” with the goal of streamlining, exploring and performing the maintenance of the cave.
+In 2004, a cooperation protocol was signed between the Azores’ Regional Government and the association “Os montanheiros” with the goal of streamlining, exploring, and maintaining the cave.

-To be able to visit the Gruta das Torres you will have to make a reservation.
-Please use the contacts to book Gruta das Torres at the en of this post.
+To be able to visit the Gruta das Torres, you will have to make a reservation.
+Please use the contacts listed at the end of this post to book Gruta das Torres.

-The number of daily visitors is very limited, whereby in the high season (July and August) it’s advised to do the reservation with some time of advance (two weeks).
+The number of daily visitors is very limited, so in the high season (July and August) it’s advised to make the reservation with some advance notice (two weeks).

-Equipped with helmet and torch, you will explore around 500 meters – the rest is reserved to scientists.
+Equipped with a helmet and a torch, you will explore around 500 meters – the rest is reserved for scientists.

-Guided by the valuable explanations of a guide, you’ll observe beautiful stalagmites and stalactites of lava, striated walls, lava structures very different from each other, all in a profound darkness and comforting silence.
+Guided by a guide’s valuable explanations, you’ll observe beautiful lava stalagmites and stalactites, striated walls, and lava structures very different from each other, all in profound darkness and comforting silence.
 To not distort the places, no human artifice was brought there.

-The Gruta das Torres is an exemple of sustainable use of a natural resource for touristic ends, but above all to sensitize regards the protection of the environment.
+The Gruta das Torres is an example of the sustainable use of a natural resource for tourist purposes, but above all to sensitize people to the protection of the environment.
 The activity is ideal for families.

-It is advised to wear adequate footwear and a waterproof jacket, being that the paving is irregular and water drops are always falling throughout the cave.
+It is advised to wear adequate footwear and a waterproof jacket, as the paving is uneven and water droplets are constantly falling throughout the cave.

 What can be observed?